dsccommunity/SqlServerDsc/tests/Integration/README.md

 **Depends on:** SqlSetup (for the local installation account)

-The integration tests will install (or upgrade) a Microsoft SQL Server 2017 Reporting Services instance and leave it on the AppVeyor build worker for other integration tests to use.
+The integration tests will install (or upgrade) separate, Microsoft SQL Server 2017 and 2019, Reporting Services instances and leave them on the build server for other integration tests to use.

 >**NOTE:** Uninstall is not tested, because when upgrading the existing
 >Microsoft SQL Server Reporting Services instance it requires a restart,
 >that prevents uninstall until the node is restarted.
-AppVeyor build
->workers are not allowed to be restarted during testing phase.

 Instance |  State
 --- | ---